defencedog/arm64-Android-Termux-Builds/IPOPT_ARM64_ANDROID/README.md

 5 directories, 8 files
 ```
-Each `.7z` included small information of what needs to be further done once
+Each `.7z` include small information of what needs to be further done once extracting respective archive